Habitat for Humanity of Durham - Youth United

 - We currently have 25 future homeowners on our waiting list.
 Average wait is 12-16 months.

-or visit the Habitat for Humanity of Durham website...www.durhamhabitat.org
+Visit the Habitat for Humanity of Durham website...www.durhamhabitat.org